 The Inclusion Policy describes the way we meet the needs for our students.
-Our goal is to encourage teachers, parents, students and community members to embrace diversity and celebrate the unique contributions of all people.
-Creating an inclusive school environment is critical because children around the world are often excluded from school due to poverty, ability, race, religion, or gender.
+Our goal is to encourage teachers, parents, students, and community members to embrace diversity and celebrate the unique contributions of all people.
+Creating an inclusive school environment is critical because children around the world are often excluded from school due to poverty, ability, race, religion, non-binary, or gender.
 Benteen believes that every child should have the opportunity to thrive in a diverse inclusive school environment where students can learn, grow and develop side by side.

 Our practices are supported by: